yearn/yearn-comms/Tweets/_posts/Bowswap.finance/2021-09-10-bowswapfinance.md

 categories: [ Tweets ]
 image: ./bowswapfinance/image1.jpg
 author: Facu
-translator: Japzar
-publish: true
 ---

 original source: [twitter](https://twitter.com/fameal/status/1424857239505018880)

 ##### 1

-Hay una nueva forma de obtener siempre el mejor rendimiento disponible.
-Una forma sencilla:
+There's a new way to always have the best available yield.
+A simple way:

 🏹 https://bowswap.finance

-Ahora puedes intercambiar entre las Vaults de [@iearnfinance](https://twitter.com/iearnfinance) en una sola transacción ⚡️
+You can now swap between [@iearnfinance](https://twitter.com/iearnfinance) Vaults in one single transaction ⚡️

 ![](image1.jpg)

 ##### 2

-En esta primera versión puedes moverte entre algunas vaults de Curve LP que tengan la misma metapool.
+In this first version you can move between some Curve LP vaults that have the same metapool.

 ##### 3

-¿Qué es una metapool?
-Es una pool desarrollada sobre otra pool.
-Simple, ¿verdad?
+What's a metapool?
+It's a pool built on top of another pool.
+Simple, right?

 ##### 4

-Podrás intercambiar de forma segura gracias a la protección contra slippage incorporada 🛡️
+You are going to be able to swap safely thanks to the slippage protection built-in 🛡️

-Gracias a [@pandabuild](https://twitter.com/pandabuild) [@MajorTom_eth](https://twitter.com/MajorTom_eth) e Ivan por desarrollar esta yAsombrosa cosa 🚀
+Thanks [@pandabuild](https://twitter.com/pandabuild) [@MajorTom_eth](https://twitter.com/MajorTom_eth) and Ivan for building this yAmazing thing 🚀